Particular/docs.particular.net/nservicebus/recoverability/custom-recoverability-policy.md

 ## Implement a custom policy

+> [!NOTE]
-NOTE: New APIs were made available starting in version 6.2.
+> New APIs were made available starting in version 6.2.
 The examples below show how to implement recovery customizations both prior to and after version 6.2.
 It is not necessary to implement both snippets for a given example.

 ### Partial customization

 Sometimes only part of the default Recoverability Policy needs to be customized.
 In these situations, the `DefaultRecoverabilityPolicy` needs to be called in the customized Recoverability Policy delegate.

 For example, the following custom policy will move the message directly to an error queue without retries when a `MyBusinessException` triggers the policy: